eGovStack/core-services/report/README.md

 - NA

 ### Service Dependencies
-- `egov-enc-service`: used for decryption of user PII data if required
+- `encryption`: used for decryption of user PII data if required
 - `egov-mdms-service`: used by encryption library to load encryption configs

 ### Swagger API Contract